lampajr/load-drivers-exp/README.md

 Checkout https://jmeter.apache.org/ for more details and how to install/download it.

+### K6

+An extensible load testing tool.

+Checkout https://k6.io/open-source/ for more details and how to install/download it.

 ### Artillery

+> [!NOTE]
+> Not yet integrated!

 Artillery is an open source load testing platform.

 Checkout https://www.artillery.io/ for more details and how to install/download it.

-### K6

-An extensible load testing tool.

-Checkout https://k6.io/open-source/ for more details and how to install/download it.